step 1: determine your credit score

 It's always smart to understand how much you can realistically afford for a monthly mortgage payment before you start looking for homes.
 Using our mortgage calculator helps you look at the whole picture: upfront costs, down payment, and monthly payments.

 Once you have an idea of the true cost, determine your available funds.
-Do you have enough money saved for a down payment and/or closing costs?
-If not, we can help.
-Many of our loan programs only require a 3 percent down payment and we have a CHFA Down Payment Assistance Grant (CHFA DPA Grant) to help you reach the 3 percent down payment or to help with closing costs and/or prepaids.
+Do you have enough money saved for a down payment and closing costs?
+If not, CHFA can help—many of our loan programs only require a 3 percent down payment.
+Use our

 step 3: take a homebuyer education course

 The best way to make informed decisions about buying and owning a home is to be educated.
 We sponsor homebuyer education classes across the state and online to help you learn the ins-and-outs of homebuying and homeownership.
-We require all borrowers using one of our mortgage loans to take a CHFA-approved homebuyer education class before closing on their loan.
+We require all borrowers using one of our mortgage loans to take a CHFA-approved homebuyer education class before closing on their loan or a CHFA MCC.

 View our list of